console0/chamex/README.md

 4000
 ```

-Make sure you also have some dort of docker environment running, be it docker desktop or
+Make sure you also have some sort of docker environment running, be it docker desktop or
 rancher desktop.
 I've been using rancher desktop during development of this env.

 ## Initialization and Installation